Abubakr-Mohammed/Fantasy-Game-Project/README.md

 python -m pip install numpy
 After installing the softwares Numpy, Matplotlib and Python(version 3.10 or higher).
 Open a Python IDE such as Wing 101 and open the zip file of the code on the platform.

-Usage
-Refer to the user manual video for more detailed walkthrough.
-The video will explain the instructions and procedure on how to utilize the software in the right manner.

-Credits
-Each team member was responsible for helping make the project work effectively and contributed great time and effort into doing so.
-Abubakr contributed in coding the weapon_list function, Return a List unit testing function, the strength_selection sort function and the curve_fit function.
-Anna contributed in coding the occupation_list function, Correct a Dictionary Inside a List unit testing function, the health_bubble sort function and the text user interface function.
-Dyson contributed in coding stamina_list function, Return a List with Correct Length function, Sort_luck_bubble function and the Batch UI function.
-Eyad contributed in coding personality_list function, calculate_health function, sort_armor_insertion function and the histogram function.

 License
 MIT License